Close Menu

 Clinical Evaluation

 Your doctor will do a number of procedures to assist you in receiving an eczema diagnosis, including a clinical examination in which they will check your skin to look for any indications of the condition.
-To help them decide how best to treat you, it’s crucial that you ask them specific questions about your symptoms, medical history, and any potential triggers that might be linked to your problem.
 This thorough examination allows us to determine the type of eczema you might have.

 Skin Patch Testing